Skip to content

 }

-For more example policies to allow access to use the IAM policy simulator, see Example policies: IAM.
+For more example policies to allow access to use the IAM policy simulator, see Example policies: AWS Identity and Access Management (IAM).

 For more information on IAM policy simulator permissions, see Permissions required for using the IAM policy simulator.